picturae/openSeadragonIiifEyes/README.md

 The xyCoord and color are arrays containing numbers.
 When the configuration object is not correct, the plugin will silently fail.

+In case the original tileSource is not available, you could get the tileSource through an event in the viewer:

+    viewer.addHandler("open", function(event) {
+        viewer.eyes({
+            ...
+            info: JSON.stringify(event.eventSource.source),
+            ...
+        })
+    })

 ## Demo

 Drag and drop .../openSeadragonIiifEyes/demo/demo.html in a browser window